nstr-dev/grade-calculator/README.md

 A clean, powerful dashboard for tracking your academic performance.
 Easily calculate the grades you need to pass, visualize your progress, and stay on top of your subjects with a modern interface built for clarity and speed.
 The Grade Calculator supports weighted grades, customizable grading scales, and flexible subject organization - for example, if you attend mulitple schools and want to separate those subjects.

-Use it online at nstr.dev or self-host it with Docker.
+Use it [online](https://grades.nstr.dev) or self-host it with Docker.

 ## Key Features